routdk/takehome-data-eng/README.md

 - Spent a relatively long time(30 ish min) debugging the issues of running DAG inside docker as PYTHONPATH was not set and the packages and modules I created were not getting recognized.
 - I tried to use parameter in SQL query(table name) to run postgres operator, but it was adding a single quote around the table name and there was syntax error.
 - Imagining a proper meaningful analytics usecase for the data.
 I could think of just moving averages using Windows functions.
 - API call is really slow.
-60 calls per minute means 60 records per minute
+60 calls per minute means 60 records per minute.
+We have to limit our scope(# of cities) or increase the interval of data fetch.
+- I did not know merge does not exist in Postgres.
+Postgres's `INSERT ON CONFLICT` syntax was a learning for me.